 Shared Instrumentation Facility, Microscope Manager

-Work type: Research Faculty or Associate Full Time
+Work type: Research Faculty or Associate Full Time, Research Support Full Time

 ||Shared Instrumentation Facility, Microscope Manager

-The Shared Instrumentation Facility (SIF) at Colorado School of Mines is seeking a manager for its two transmission electron microscopes (FEI Tecnai T12 and FEI Talos F200X) and its scanning probe microscope (Asylum MFP-3D).
+The Shared Instrumentation Facility (SIF) at Colorado School of Mines is seeking a primary manager for its atom probe (Cameca LEAP 4000X Si) and two scanning electron microscope / focused ion beam instruments (FEI Helios NanoLab 600i and Tescan S8252G).
 The successful candidate will be a part of the team of research staff who support research activities across the entire campus.
 The candidate will be primarily responsible for the day-to-day operations of these instruments, including maintenance, training, and data analysis.
-The candidate will work closely with graduate students and other researchers performing microscopy on these instruments.
+The candidate will work closely with faculty and graduate students and other researchers performing microscopy on these instruments.

 - Maintaining the instruments in good operating condition